EqualStreetNames/equalstreetnames/docs/replicate.md

 # Replicate the EqualStreetNames project for your city

 The EqualStreetNames project is built so it's (relatively) easy to replicate in any city in the World !
-The data and file specific to a city are hosted in a separated repository.
+The data and files specific to a city are hosted in separate repositories.

 ## Process